autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 }
 ```

-Ande the Variables just like the one below:
+And the Variables just like the one below:

 ```js
 {